pombredanne/detektor/README.md

 ## Usage

-Takes a filehandler, reads it, creates some sort of signature based on keywords and operators for a spesific language.
+Takes a filehandler, reads it, creates a signature based on keywords and operators for a spesific language which can be used for comparing code from other files.

 ## Install

-This package will be added to pypi soon, but for now:
+This package is planned added to pypi, but for now:

     $ git clone git@github.com:apparator/detektor.git